jwl-7/c0de_gr1nd/python_explanations/pascal_triangle.md

 | 1 | 4 | 6 | 4 | 1 |
 ---------------------
 ```
-Each row contains one more entry than the previous one.
-Except for entries in the last row, each entry is adjacent to one or two numbers in the row below it.
-The first row holds 1.
-Each entry holds the sum of the numbers in the adjacent entries above it.
+Each number contains the sum of the two numbers directly above it.

 ## Solution
 ```python